wimmalab/wimmalab.github.io/README.md

 * Chrome - OK.

 # Bugs
-* About Icons, icon-text below is not showing.
-Reason: Texts have line-height which does not align properly in many browsers.
 * Fonts do not display correctly on Linux.
 * `background-attachment: fixed; ` is not working on IOS tablets.
 Workaround: not using `background-attachment: fixed; ` on mobile devices.